Sweet potato stew so rich and comforting to energize your body on those cooler winter days! It is gluten-free, vegan and made without grains.

 PIN THIS SWEET POTATO RECIPE

-- 8 cup sweet potatoes, peeled and cubed
+- 8 cups sweet potatoes peeled and cubed

 - 1 cup baby kale leaves